bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

     :code:`gpt-3.5` (ChatGPT) with GPT4 coming along soon.
     Further, due to instruction tuned versions being the recommended fine-tuning model, some of the pre-processing isn't even applicable anymore.
-    For anything to do with LLM's in the next year or two, you probably want to look up the source documentation instead of any second hand account (like this post) lest it be out of date.
+    For anything to do with LLMs in the next year or two, you probably want to look up the source documentation instead of any second hand account (like this post) lest it be out of date.

 The biggest problem with trying out fine-tuning was that I didn't have a good dataset!
 All I had was a bunch of text, but I wanted to build a Q&A bot so I needed questions and answers.
-Luckily, LLM's are very adaptable, so I used the ChatGPT API to generate questions from the snippets of my blog!
+Luckily, LLMs are very adaptable, so I used the ChatGPT API to generate questions from the snippets of my blog!

 To do this I first chunked my blog posts (and excluded some of the non-relevant chunks) to 250 tokens using the above mentioned OpenAI :code:`Tiktoken` encoder.
-This mostly chunks it into paragraphs since I mostly have shorter paragraphs.
+This mostly chunks it into paragraphs since I typically write short paragraphs.

 Next, I prompted the ChatGPT (GPT 3.5) API with the following: